How to Factory Reset Android Phone

 factory data reset1

-5. Wait for the device to be reset to factory settings
+5. Wait for the device to be reset to factory settings.

-Method 2: Hard Reset
+Method 2: Perform a Hard Reset.

 1. Turn the device off.